Pontchartrain Center

-The Pontchartrain Center is a 4,600-seat multi-purpose arena in Kenner, Louisiana, USA.
+The Pontchartrain Center is a 4,600-seat multi-purpose arena in Kenner, Louisiana, United States.
 The facility opened in 1991.
 It hosts concerts and local sporting events.

 It is also used for conventions and trade shows, with 46080 sqft of exhibit space and 14681 sqft of meeting rooms.

+On March 30, 2026, the New Orleans Pelicans announced that they would move their NBA G League affiliate, the Squadron, from Birmingham, Alabama to the Pontchartrain Center starting in the 2026–27 G League season.